ga4gh/vrs/docs/source/impl-guide/computed_identifier.rst

-.. _serialization:
+.. _digest-serialization:

-VR Serialization
+Digest Serialization
-@@@@@@@@@@@@@@@@

-.. important:: Do not confuse VR serialization with other serialization formats, including JSON serialization used to transmit VR messages.
-Although VR and JSON serializations appear similar, they are NOT interchangeable.
-A VR object might have many valid JSON serializations, but it will have only one valid VR serialization.
+@@@@@@@@@@@@@@@@@@@@

-VR serialization converts a VR object into a binary representation in preparation for computing a digest of the object.
-The VR serialization specification ensures that all implementations serialize variation objects identically, and therefore that the digests will also be identical.  |vr-spec| provides validation tests to ensure compliance.
+Digest serialization converts a VR object into a binary representation in preparation for computing a digest of the object.
+The Digest Serialization specification ensures that all implementations serialize variation objects identically, and therefore that the digests will also be identical.  |vr-spec| provides validation tests to ensure compliance.

+.. important:: Do not confuse Digest Serialization with JSON
+               serialization or other serialization forms.
+Although
+               Digest Serialization and JSON serialization appear
+               similar, they are NOT interchangeable and will generate different GA4GH Digests.

 Although several proposals exist for serializing arbitrary data in a consistent manner ([Gibson]_, [OLPC]_, [JCS]_), none have been